How to start an Amazon business and manage its financials?

 If you want to keep track of standard business expenses and manage your budget, you can get your hands on Amazon seller tools that allow effective accounting and expense management.
 In addition, there are expense management tools that allows sellers to spot errors, keep track of Amazon seller fees and recover money for any resulting discrepancies like damaged returns, shipment issues or facing inventory shortages from FBA.

 Wave, Expensify and Refund retriever are some of the expense management tools that sellers can successfully utilize to effectively manage the monetary elements of your Amazon business.
-Speak to an Accountant or an Accounting firm before setting up or selecting accounting software.
+Speak to an Accountant or an firm before setting up or selecting any software for accounting.

 Tools for Legal, Tax and Insurance requirements